Altavista (Zacatecas): Sun Pyramid

 Investigation work in 1976 by Kelley and his team, determined that this pyramid is the last of three constructive stages.
-On top they found remains of a temple with battlements.
+On top they found the remains of a temple with battlements.
 Inside the pyramid is a crypt that contained remains of three individuals with very elaborated offerings, it is believed that they were priest-governors associated to the solar cult.

 Skull Temple

 It is located southwest of the Sun Pyramid, the adobe walls and floors were stuccoed in repeated occasions.
 A 70 centimeters small entrance is located in the center of the southeastern wall.
-Two 40 centimeters diameter floor holes were found that are believed to have served as foundation for two wood posts which held a roof bracket for ceiling support.
-In center is a rock furnace with adobe stucco; it measures, approximately, two square meters.
+Two 40 centimeters diameter floor holes were found that are believed to have served as the foundation for two wood posts which held a roof bracket for ceiling support.
+In the center is a rock furnace with adobe stucco; it measures, approximately, two square meters.
 A Concentration of disarticulated human bones was found on the floor of this structure, mainly skulls, jaws and long bones, most of the skulls display perforations in the apex, as well as two leg bones with traces of ropes Mecate (rein) tied in the ends.
 It has been deduced that the skulls and long bones hung from the ceiling and that they could represent trophies or offerings associated to human sacrifice.

 This practice of human sacrifice with ritual exhibition appears in the river basin of Mexico in the Postclassical period (900-1519 CE.) as the Tzompantli architectonic element, it suggests a relation between the mountain groups of this northern region with those of the Mexico central plateau.